yabwe/medium-editor/OPTIONS.md

 #### `disable`
 **Default:** `[]`

-Disable the Editor over elements that matches listed selectors.
+Disable the Editor over elements that match listed selectors.
 Can be an array `['selector', 'selector2']` or a string `'selector'`.

 ***